 The Journalism Program offers a variety of classroom and practical experiences in print and broadcast journalism.
-Students are introduced to emerging as well as traditional approaches to news coverage, with an emphasis on understanding the important role journalists have in public life.
-The study of journalism at Earlham is shaped by the idea that journalism is public work and that responsible, credible news reporting is essential to our democratic way of life.
+Students are introduced to emerging as well as traditional approaches to news coverage, with an emphasis on understanding the important role journalists serve in public life.
+The study of journalism at Earlham is shaped by the conviction that journalism is public work and that responsible, credible news reporting is essential to our democratic way of life.

 Graduates who minored in Journalism have gone on to work in the professional news media and to graduate school.
 The Ackerman-Nicholson fellowship that supports graduate study in journalism or public affairs is available only to Earlham graduates.